-Subclass of: E77 Persistent Item Superclass of: E71 Man-Made Thing E72 Legal Object Scope note: This general class comprises usable discrete, identifiable, instances of E77 Persistent Item that are documented as single units.
+Subclass of: E77 Persistent Item

+Superclass of: E71 Man-Made Thing

+Scope note: This general class comprises usable discrete, identifiable, instances of E77 Persistent electronic encoding, or they may be logical concept or structure.

+Item that are documented as single units.

 They can be either intellectual products or physical things, and are characterized by relative stability.
-They may for instance either have a solid physical form, an electronic encoding, or they may be logical concept or structure.
-Examples: my photograph collection (E78) the bottle of milk in my refrigerator (E22) the plan of the Strassburger Muenster (E29) the thing on the top of Otto Hahn's desk (E19) the form of the no-smoking sign (E36) the cave of Dirou, Mani, Greece (E27) Properties: P43 has dimension (is dimension of): E54 Dimension P101 had as general use (was use of): E55 Type P130 shows features of (features are also found on): E70 Thing (P130.1 kind of similarity: E55 Type)
+They may for instance either have a solid physical form, an electronic angeding, or they may be logical concept or structure

+- my photograph collection (E78) - the bottle of milk in my refrigerator (E22) - the plan of the Strassburger Muenster (E29) - the thing on the top of Otto Hahn's desk (E19) - the form of the no-smoking sign (E36) - the cave of Dirou, Mani, Greece (E27)

+P43 has dimension (is dimension of): E54 Dimension

+P101 had as general use (was use of): E55 Type

+P130 shows features of (features are also found on): E70 Thing

+(P130.1 kind of similarity: E55 Type)